NiloySaha84/AI-Video-Summarizer/README.md

 # AI-Video-Summarizer
-This app summarizes 30-min video into text summaries
+This app summarizes 30-min videos into text summaries